-Roasted Butternut Squash Soup is a creamy cold weather comfort food recipe that is easily made friendly for gluten-free, Paleo, and Whole30 diets.
+Roasted Butternut Squash Soup is a creamy cold-weather comfort food recipe.

 - 3 lb butternut squash